oninebx/blog/README.md

 To test the theme, run `bundle exec rake preview` and open your browser at `http://localhost:4000/test/`.
 This starts a Jekyll server using content in the `test/` directory.
 As modifications are made to the theme and test site, it will regenerate and you should see the changes in the browser after a refresh.

+To build and serve with live reload, run `bundle exec jekyll serve` and open browser at `http://localhost:4000`

+To build the static site only(output to _site/), run `bundle exec jekyll build`

+For local-only deployment, you can copy the contents of _site/ to any static web server(e.g. scp, rsync, or a tool like netlify CLI for preview).

 ## Credits

 ### Creator